MatZar01/EQ_vis/README.md

 2. Prepare your training recipe in `.py` or `.yml` file, specifying correct data path and training parameters.
 3. Run your training with `python3 main.py` for using default recipe, `python3 main.py {path_to_your_recipe}` to run training with single prepared recipe, or for performing training on a grid of parameters, simply run `sh runner.sh`, first modyfying `search_dir` to the path of your directory with multiple training recipes.

+We also provide `planner.py` for helping with preparing parameter grid for testing.

 And thats it.

 Your training will be logged with tensorboard in `lightning_logs` folder, and you can track the progress with tensorboard over your browser.
 At the end of the training, another log, containing results of the training will also be logged in `result_graphs` directory along with training parameters.